Friday, December 27, 2024

-* The Portuguese term for a pearl of irregular form
+" Baroque:" The Portuguese term for a pearl of irregular form.

-But the importance of the French middle class* brings a style that is more subdued than in other Catholic lands.**
+There the importance of a powerful middle class brings a style that is more subdued than in other Catholic lands.*

 I attended Monsieur Tapié's classes at the Sorbonne, and recall a flamboyant conservative who would illustrate the baroque by running his fingers through his flowing white hair, while wearing a giant ruby ring,